openlyne/whatsapp-chatbot-api/03-receive-message/README.md

 ## Step 3: Make Your Server Public with ngrok

+**⚠️ DEVELOPMENT ONLY**: ngrok is a development tool.
+Never use it for production applications.

-**Why ngrok?** Openlyne requires a secure HTTPS URL for webhooks. ngrok automatically provides this.
+**Why ngrok?** Openlyne requires a secure HTTPS URL for webhooks. ngrok automatically provides this **for testing purposes only**.

 ### Start ngrok